bllin001/archive-collections/README.md

 These collections provide different perspectives and information sources about the event, with a total of 9,713 archived URIs.

-## Collecting URIs from the Archive-It Collection
+## Collecting URIs from a specific Archive-It Collection

 To collect the seed URIs from this collection, I used the [`aiu`](https://github.com/oduwsdl/aiu) Python library, which provides an `ArchiveItCollection` class that interfaces with the Archive-It API.
 This class allows for the extraction of metadata and URIs using methods such as `list_seed_uris()` or `return_all_metadata_dict()`.